Flamenco/stackeditpro/Features.md

 ## Selectable Root Node
 There was no way to select the root node in the explorer.
 This made it difficult to add a file or folder on the top level.

+## GitLab Commit URL fixed
+A setting that resulted in 500 http status was patched.

 ## Default Line Break Behavior
 In Markdown, unless a single line break is followed by 2 spaces, it should not be considered a new paragraph.
 And when followed by 2 spaces, it should be a line break in the same paragraph.